ilko725/rpg-game/README.md

-# RPG-Game JS Marathon PRO
+# RPG-Game project during JS Marathon PRO

-Yep.
-This is it!
+This is an RPG game with multiplayer.